-- (a) For what reason, do you think, Ausable said the following to Fowler?
-"But take cheer, my young friend." - Ans.
-Ausable felt sorry for Fowler and tried to make him feel better. - (b) Select the true option.
-Why was the paper Ausable referred to so important?
-1 - (i) Many people had died to get control of it. - (ii) It would cause drama when it was delivered.
+(a) For what reason, do you think, Ausable said the following to Fowler?

-- (iii) Spies of various countries were after it. - (iv) It could change the course of history.

-Ans. (iv) It could change the course of history.
+"But take cheer, my young friend."

+- Ans.
+Ausable had realized that Fowler was very disappointed about his first meeting with a real-life spy, and said this to make the young man feel better by anticipating a more exciting evening ahead.

+- (b) What is the unlikely feeling that Ausable would be feeling while talking about the 'several hundred men and women?"
+1

+- (i) Regret

+- (ii) Admiration

+- (iii) Envy

+- (iv) Sadness

+Ans. (iii) Envy

-- (c) In about 40 words, write why the writer says, 'Fowler had his first authentic thrill of the day.' - Ans.
+(c) In what way did 'Fowler had his first authentic thrill of the day?'

+- Ans.
 After spending a boring, unexciting evening with the unimpressive Ausable, Fowler was thrilled at encountering a wily stranger wielding a semi-automatic pistol upon entering the room.
-This is the kind of dangerous excitement he had been expecting. - (d) Which phrase could correctly substitute "You are disillusioned", in the given sentence from the extract?
+This is the kind of dangerous excitement he had been expecting. - (d) Fill in the blank with the correct word from the brackets.

-Ans.
-You are disappointed.
+Ans. disappointed

 - 2. Ausable moved to an armchair and sat down heavily.
 "I'm going to raise the devil with the management this time, and you can bet on it," he said grimly.
 "This is the second time in a month that somebody has got into my room through that nuisance of a balcony!"
-Fowler's eyes went to the single window of the room. - (a) What inference does one make about the image of Ausable sitting down 'heavily?'
-1 - Ans.
-One imagines a fat, sloppy, and tired man falling into a chair with a defeated look. - (b) Which of the options below, does not correctly answer the question What was the significance of Ausable's casual mention of a balcony? - (i) It gave Fowler a hint about what was going to happen. - (ii) It was what Ausable built a plausible plan on. - (iii) It changed the course of the evening's proceedings. - (iv) It showed the remarkable working of Ausable's mind. - Ans. (i) It gave Fowler a hint about what was going to happen.
+Fowler's eyes went to the single window of the room. - (a) For what reason did Ausable have to sit down 'heavily?' - Ans.
+He sat down heavily because he was very fat, and possibly the walk down the long corridor had made him wheezy. - (b) Which unlikely quality of his did Ausable use when he made a casual mention of the balcony? - (i) Intelligence - (ii) Far-sightedness - (iii) Memory - (iv) Cunning

+Ans. (iii) Cunning